feedcellar/feedcellar/README.md

 # feedcellar - Searchable Storage

-A searchable storage for RSS feed reader.
-Powered by rroonga.
+Searchable storage for RSS feed reader.

+Powered by rroonga with groonga!

 ## Installation